gnosischain/documentation/docs/bridges/tokenbridge/xdai-bridge.md

 1. User sends a transaction to the bridge contract on xDai to initiate a withdrawal.
 2. The requested xDai withdrawal amount is "burned" (sent to address 0x0 where it can never be withdrawn), and the `UserRequestForSignature` method is called (see [example transaction](https://blockscout.com/xdai/mainnet/tx/0x8e23cf0ab01476c2df5b71a72603f2c229d3d9a63ad6ca71ce164798f3733826/internal-transactions))
-3. The request generates an event on the xDai side.
+3. The request generates an event on the Gnosis side.
-4. Bridge validator nodes catch this event and send confirmation (signatures) to the contract on the xDai side.
+4. Bridge validator nodes catch this event and send confirmation (signatures) to the contract on the Gnosis side.
 5. Once enough signatures are collected (currently 4 of 6), one of the bridge validators* sends the signatures and message to Ethereum. * Anyone can extract this information and send to Ethereum.
 If a transaction stalls due to congestion, this transaction can be re-submitted by any user with a higher gas price.
 6. The bridge contract on Ethereum checks that the signatures are valid.
 If they are,  the requested Dai is unlocked for the user.